DadCooksDinner

 • When the meat starts from frozen, I recommend an extra extra half hour of Sous Vide cooking.
 Usually.
 In this case, that’s kind of silly - after 24 hours, an extra half hour won’t make much of a difference either way.

-• A tip I picked up from ChefSteps.com - Every extra 10°F/5°C increase in temeprature cuts the cooking time in half.
+• A tip I picked up from ChefSteps.com - Every extra 10°F/5°C increase in temeprature cuts the cooking times in half.
 So, if you forgot to start sous vide the night before, start it in the morning at 169°F/76°C for 12 hours.
 Or if you have more time and want more tender meat, cook at 150°F/65.5°C for 48 hours.

 • How do you know the pork is done?
 When you pick up a chop, and it comes apart at the seams, like this...